Last Updated on

-Wouldn’t that make you do the happy dance?
+Wouldn’t that make you do a happy dance?

 The hardest part will be starting.
-Saying it is important to have a blog is easy, knowing where to start and how to start is the difficult part.
+Saying it is important to have a blog is easy; knowing where to start and how to start is the tricky part.

-There are more artists trying to sell art online than ever before.
+More artists are trying to sell art online than ever before.

 How can you have your art stand out?